rahulpandey70/Sudoku_Solver/README.md

-Sudoku solver using BACKTRACKING ALGORITHM
+Sudoku solver using BACKTRACKING ALGORITHM.